dscer/DS5111_Database_Design/README.md

 ### 6) (1 PT) Are there indexes that you should build?
 Explain your reasoning.

+Yes,
+- Primary Keys: Indexed primary keys allow for efficient data retrieval and data integrity enforcement.
+- Foreign Keys: Index foreign keys facilitate joins between tables.
+- Attributes used in WHERE Clauses: It's beneficial to index those attributes to speed up data retrieval for WHERE conditions.
+To be determined if this can apply to this use case.
+- Attributes Used in JOIN Operations: Indexing the attributes involved in the join conditions can enhance the performance of these operations for tables that are frequently joined with other tables.
+To be determined if this can apply to this use case.
+- Attributes with High Cardinality: Attributes with many distinct values can be indexed for efficiency.
+To be determined if this can apply to this use case.

 ### 7) (2 PTS) Are there constraints to enforce?
 Explain your answer and strategy.
 For example, these actions should not be allowed:
 - Entering learning objectives for a course not offered by the School of Data Science